tylerlong/glip-ping-chatbot/README.md

     - We specify the AWS RDS we created above
 - RINGCENTRAL_CHATBOT_CLIENT_ID & RINGCENTRAL_CHATBOT_CLIENT_SECRET could be found in the newly created RingCentral app.
 - RINGCENTRAL_CHATBOT_SERVER We don't know until we deploy the project to AWS, let's specify a dummy one for now: `https://xxxxxx.execute-api.us-east-1.amazonaws.com/prod`
+- RINGCENTRAL_CHATBOT_ADMIN_USERNAME & RINGCENTRAL_CHATBOT_ADMIN_PASSWORD are username and password for administrator.

 ### Create serverless.yml